callmevari/clarin.api/README.md

 # Run the project
 You can run the project in development mode or in production mode.
 For development mode: open two terminals and run these commands, both in the root of the project.
-The first if for run the node app, and the second is for generate the webpack bundles.
+The first is for run the node app, and the second is for generate the webpack bundles.

 npm run start-dev